Jolibox-Developer/Jolibox-JS-SDK/README.md

 ## Installation

+We recommend using the SDK via CDN so that you can automatically get updates in future SDK versions.

 ### Via CDN

 If you want to use the library via CDN, you add the following script tag to your HTML file.